mlmstem/new_garden_01/README.md

 ./Assets -> includes all the imported material/ tools we used to develop the project

-./Assets/LowPolyFarmLite/Prefabs -> contains all the 3d model Used developement of the application
+./Assets/LowPolyFarmLite/Prefabs -> contains all the 3d model Used for developement of the application

-./script -> the C# scripts used in the unity game environments (the scripts to control the camera and user mouse input as well as the scripts to control the game objects)
+./script -> the C# scripts used in the unity game environments (the scripts to control the camera, to control the mouse /keyboard input, to control the game objects)

 ./Backend -> all the server side environment and setup